 A Kill in the Morning

 A Kill in the Morning is a spy thriller written by Graeme Shimmin.
-It’s set in an alternate 1955, where the Second World War ended in 1941 with a peace treaty.
-The Nazis are still in power in Germany and engaged in a nuclear-armed cold war with Britain and Russia.
+It’s set in an alternate 1955 where something is very wrong with the world.
+It’s fourteen years since Churchill died and the Second World War ended.
+In occupied Europe, Britain fights a cold war against a nuclear-armed Nazi Germany.

 A Kill in the Morning: High Concept